astreum/whitepaper/README.md

 ### Vision

-Web 3 builders can create browser terminals that interface with an astreuos node to provide transactions and object queries.
+Web 3 builders can create browser terminals that interface with an astreuos node to provide transactions, object queries and compute queries.

-### Roadmap
+### Upgrades

 #### V1: Genesis